 Congenital nevi are moles that appear at birth.
-Congenital nevi occur in about one in 100 people.
+Congenital nevi occur in about 1 in 100 people.
 These moles might be more likely to develop into melanoma than are moles that appear after birth.
 If the mole is more than 8 inches in diameter, it poses more risk of becoming cancerous.

-Dysplastic nevi are moles that are larger than average (larger than a pencil eraser) and irregular in shape.
+Atypical nevi are moles that are larger than average (larger than a pencil eraser) and irregular in shape.
 They tend to have uneven color with dark brown centers and lighter, uneven edges.
 These moles tend to be hereditary.
-People with dysplastic nevi might have more than 100 moles and have a greater chance of developing malignant (cancerous) melanoma.
+People with atypical nevi might have more than 100 moles and have a greater chance of developing malignant (cancerous) melanoma.
 Any changes in the mole should be checked by a dermatologist to detect skin cancer.

 What is a skin tag?